Muscle Car History

 Plymouth expected to sell about 20,000 Road Runners in 1968.
 Actual sales numbered around 45,000.
 This placed the Road Runner third in sales behind the Pontiac GTO and the Chevelle SS396.
 Equipped with high-performance carburetor, exhaust manifolds, and slick tires, a 383ci Road Runner could run a 14.7 quarter-mile at 100.6 mph.

 The name "4-4-2" (pronounced "four-four-two") stands for four-barrel carburetor, four-speed manual transmission, and dual exhausts.
-Like the Chevelle and GTO, the 442 was only a optional trim level package on the standard A-body Olds Cutlass and F-85 models for the 1964 model year.
+Like the Chevelle and GTO, the 442 was an optional trim level package on lower models (Olds Cutlass and F-85) for the 1964 model year.
 In 1965, engine size grew from 330ci to 400ci.
-The 4-4-2 became a model in it's own right in 1968.
+The 442 became a model in it's own right in 1968.

 Buick Gran Sport

 Also based off the GM A-body platform was the Buick Gran Sport.
 Although a 300ci V8 was already offered in the Skylark, the Gran Sport came with the largest engine permitted by GM at the time, a 400ci V8.
 The engine was actually 401ci, but called a 400 because that was the maximum engine size allowed.
 The engine produced 325 horsepower and 445 lb/ft of torque.
 In 1967, a 340ci version was added, sold as the GS 340 and the GS California sub-model.
 The following year, it was replaced with the GS 350.
 For 1968 and 1969, Buick offered a GS 400 in both convertible and hardtop model.